 Generally, an open space is any open piece of land that is undeveloped (has no building or other built structures and is accessible to the public and is provided by the Local Authorities.
 It is a land use zone for the provision of open area and recreation facilities for the enjoyment of the general public.
 However, according to the Botswana Local Government Development Control Code (DDC) (2013) defines an “open space” as a zone designated area essentially free of structures that serves the purpose of visual relief and buffering from building and structural mass.
 These areas may be privately or publicly owned, and may or may not be accessible to the general public.
 Open spaces include but is not limited to parks, playgrounds, playfields, plazas, botanical gardens, fountains, reflecting pools and other bodies of water, walkways and non-buildable easements (Republic of Botswana, 2013).

-Botswana open spaces are regulated by Local Government Act of 2012 and Town & Country Planning Ac.
+Botswana open spaces are regulated by Local Government Act of 2012 and Town & Country Planning Act.
 It is the duty of the Council to protect and administer common land and open spaces.
 The Act further indicate that the council may execute this function through any other establishment of bodies, trust, and any other organ that Council may consider appropriate for the discharge of its functions.
 The Town and Country Act provides that the planning authority power to ensure that provision of open spaces as amenities must be made during development planning process.
 Part IV section 1 and 3(a-c) allows for allocation of land as a public or private open space for communal parks, for game or bird sanctuaries or for the protection of marine life Section 11 Sub section 3.
 The Acts promotes implementation of Government Affirmative Action, to ensure allocation is made for uses compliant with open space regulatory zone in order to preserve the open space land use zone and derive the optimal benefit of open space management.

 These Acts are intended to guide the planning, development and utilization of open spaces by building up strategic action and direction when developing the open spaces.
 The guidelines are tailored to meet the needs of residents and seek to address current trends and emerging issues pertaining to the management of open spaces.
 This is a process involving the council, various stakeholders and the community at large.